mitjafelicijan/bidi/README.md

 2600](https://en.wikipedia.org/wiki/Atari_2600) and [Windows
 3.1](https://en.wikipedia.org/wiki/Windows_3.1).

-You develop your games in Lua and you are only allowed to have one Lua file where all your code lives.
-You can then load external assets like images and sounds.

 > [!IMPORTANT]
 > The Raylib library in the `vendor` folder contains prebuilt artifacts.
 All
 > libraries are also available in the `archive` folder.
 You can manually